 Required claim information

-- Legally authorized representatives submitting a claim on behalf of a class member must include supporting documentation, which may include estate documents, power of attorney or death certificate.
+- Legally authorized representatives submitting a claim on behalf of a class member must include supporting documentation, which may include estate documents, power of attorney or a death certificate.

 Payout options

-Paper check mailed to the address provided
+- Paper check mailed to the address provided

 Settlement fund breakdown